-Specification of the clock-selection and local-clock algorithms is not an integral part of the NTP specification.
-A clock-selection algorithm found to work well in the Internet environment is described in Section 4, while a local-clock algorithm is described in Section 5.
+Specification of the clock-selection and local-clock algorithms is not an integral part of the NTP specification, since there may be other algorithms which provide equivalent performance.
+However, a clock-selection algorithm found to work well in the Internet environment is described in Section 4, while a local-clock algorithm is described in Section 5 and their use is recommended.
 The clock-selection algorithm described in Section 4 usually picks the peer at the lowest stratum and minimum synchronization distance among all those available, unless that peer appears to be a falseticker.
 The result is that the algorithms all work to build a minimum-weight spanning tree relative to the primary reference time servers and thus a hierarchical-master-slave synchronization subnet.